-In order to make getting a car insurance policy more affordable up-front, many drivers look for policies that do not require large up-front down payments.
+In order to make getting a car insurance policy more affordable up-front, many budget wise drivers look for policies that do not require large up-front down payments.
 Instead, these drivers simply want to purchase the policy and make their monthly payments so that they can avoid driving illegally or having to utilize coworkers, friends and family or public transit for rides to work and to run errands.
 Unfortunately, car insurance policies with zero down payments can be extremely hard to find, especially if you have a spotty insurance history and a less than stellar driving record.
 This means that it may take you a considerable amount of time to locate these policies, if you can even find them in your area.

 Why No Down Payment Car Insurance May Be Difficult to Find

 Low down payment car insurance is typically not too hard to locate depending on where you live and what companies are available in your area.
 Some companies even offer half off your first payment.
 However, if you're looking for a no money down car insurance policy, remember insurance companies incur fees for each new driver they insure.
 These fees may include running background and credit checks on the driver and pulling the driver’s driving history from the Bureau of Motor Vehicles.
 It also covers the cost of underwriting the policy and creating the new account, which are known as administrative fees.
 In order to offset these initial fees, many car insurance companies require a certain percentage of the total premium as a down payment, and these amounts can range from 10 to 30 percent.
 It’s rare for an auto insurance company to charge more than 30 percent as a down payment, but it can happen.
 You still may be able to find a 0 down payment insurance policy though depending on a number of factors.